BlackBoxVision/mvp-helpers/README.md

 I work a lot with **Fragments**, they simplify a lot my work flow.
 I think in them as the **View** in Android.
 I let Activity manage Fragments, don't want to charge them, since they have a lot of responsabilities.

-This Fragment is a **generic** class that solves some troubles for you, **It has the ability to detach view for you in onDestroyView so you don't have to, auto inject views with butter knife, and lifecycle simplified**.

-When you inherit it, you will get the following methods to implement:

-- **addPresenter** → in this method you have to create you instance of Presenter.

-- **getLayout** → in this method you have pass the id reference to the layout.
-This library comes with **ButterKnife**, to provide efficiency I have implemented **onCreateView** in BaseFragment where I call **ButterKnife.bind** method, so you have view binding out of the box! :smile:

-- **getPresenter** → simple getter, to make your access to the presenter more cleaner.

 To finalize the explanation, check the sample implementation:

 ```java